 - Armor-Piercing Question: On the receiving end of one from Taran Zhu, when a random blizzard consumes Kun Lai, and Tyrathan is up on his normal trek up the mountain, Vol'jin is eager to go and help search for and rescue him in the blizzard, but Taran Zhu prevents him from doing so.Taran Zhu: Is it to save the man that you wish to act, or to preserve your self-conception as a hero?
 I expect much dusting to be done before you have reached the truth.

 - Ascend to a Higher Plane of Existence: The questline upon becoming Revered with the Zandalari Empire reveals that Vol'jin is not dancing in the Shadowlands with Bwonsamdi, and has in fact broken his bargain.
-The lich-spirit of Zalazane, in his final words, implies that Vol'jin might have ascended to the ranks of the Loa.
+Bwonsamdi, Eyir and even the Lich King have no idea what's going on with him.
+In Shadowlands, its revealed that his ties to Azeroth are keeping his soul grounded, much like the player, and this all finally culminates when a dying Rezan imbues him with the last of his essence, turning him into the new Loa of Kings.

 - Awesome Moment of Crowning: From this day forward, Vol'jin - if you lead, I will follow.